To access a snapshot of your orders for a specific day, you must first navigate to the Online Orders Block and then select the Order History Block.

 The Orders Snapshot details all of the information regarding your location's cash flow, both incoming and outgoing.
-To access your snapshot, simply navigate to the Sales Block and then select the Order History Block.
+To access your snapshot, simply navigate to the Online Orders Block and then select the Order History Block.
 Here, you can apply multiple filters to display the information you're looking for.
 Depending on the filters selected, the Orders Snapshot will update accordingly and can be found to the right of your dashboard.

 Usually end-of-the-night cash reconciliation or settle up can be completed by using the Total Amount of all the orders a teller completed, found in the Orders Snapshot.
 However, there are additional uses for the Orders Snapshot that go beyond the Total Amount field.
 Below is an explanation of all the fields in the Orders Snapshot: